Replace AWS Access Keys with Short-Lived Credentials

 ---

-## Step 1 -- Create the OIDC Provider in AWS (admin)
+## Step 2 -- Register the Vouch OIDC provider

-Before any user can assume a role, an administrator must register the Vouch server as an OIDC identity provider in the target AWS account.
+Before any user can assume a role, an administrator must register the Vouch server as an OIDC identity provider.
+Run this once in the AWS account you chose in Step 1 (single account, or the management account of an Organization).

 ### AWS CLI